senseiwells/EssentialClient/README.md

 * Extra Info:
   * Limited to creative mode, stop thinking of cheating

+## permanentChatHud
+This prevents chat from being cleared, this also prevents chat from being cleared when leaving worlds/servers
+* Type: `Boolean`
+* Default Value: `false`
+* Extra Info:
+  * This means you can swap worlds and still have the same chat :)

 ## removeWarnReceivedPassengers
 "This removes the 'Received passengers for unknown entity' warning on the client
 * Type: `Boolean`